 1 Be one step ahead

 It’s always worth being ready for the early birds who’ll be looking for resources weeks ahead of when they want to teach it – particularly if you create topical content.
-So make sure you’re resources are ready before they start searching.
+So make sure your resources are ready before they start searching.

 2 Check it does exactly what it says on the tin